-701-7.54(17A) Ex parte communications and disqualification.
+701-7.22(17A) Ex parte communications and disqualification.

-- 7.54(1) Ex parte communication.
-A party that has knowledge of a prohibited communication by any party or presiding officer should file a copy of the written prohibited communication or a written summary of the prohibited oral communication with the clerk of the hearings section for the department.
-The clerk of the hearings section for the department is to transfer the filed copy of the prohibited communication to the presiding officer. - a.
+- 7.22(1) Ex parte communication.
+A party that has knowledge of a prohibited communication by any party or presiding officer should file a copy of the written prohibited communication or a written summary of the prohibited oral communication with the clerk of the hearings section.
+The clerk of the hearings section will transfer to the presiding officer the filed copy of the prohibited communication. - a.
 Prohibited communications.
 Unless required for the disposition of ex parte matters specifically authorized by statute, following issuance of the notice of hearing, there shall be no communication, directly or indirectly, between the presiding officer and any party or representative of any party or any other person with a direct or indirect interest in such case in connection with any issue of fact or law in the case except upon notice and opportunity for all parties to participate.
 This does not prohibit persons jointly assigned such tasks from communicating with each other.
 Nothing in this provision is intended to preclude the presiding officer from communicating with members of the department or seeking the advice or help of persons other than those with a personal interest in, or those engaged in personally investigating as defined in this rule, prosecuting, or advocating in, either the case under consideration or a pending factually related case involving the same parties as long as those persons do not directly or indirectly communicate to the presiding officer any ex parte communications they have received of a type that the presiding officer would be prohibited from receiving or that furnish, augment, diminish, or modify the evidence in the record.
 Prohibitions on ex parte communications commence with the issuance of the notice of hearing in a contested case and continue for as long as the case is pending.